Purchased November 9, 2000

 This study and a study by Greenwood et al. (2007) both revealed a disparity in O-isotopes between Brachina and some Saharan brachinites, which is consistent with an origin for these Saharan brachinites on a parent body separate from that of Brachina.
 Other evidence supports such a multiple parent body scenario: some brachinite members exhibit characteristics of primitive achondrites, i.e., have near-chondritic compositions, while others appear to have experienced igneous fractionation with element depletions and contain melt inclusions in olivine.
 Evidence is also ambiguous among brachinites as to whether they represent cumulates or metamorphic processes.
 It could be inferred that this varied group represents a diversity of petrogenetic models representing more than a single parent body.
 However, it is also plausible that the isotopically and petrologically diverse suite of brachinites originated on a very heterogeneous common parent body.
 If the latter viewpoint is true, then the range of the brachinite group might be too narrowly defined, and perhaps some of the brachinite-like primitive achondrites are also genetically related.
 Goodrich et al. (2017) determined that brachinites and brachinite-like achondrites have a distinct redox trend and a higher Fe/Mg ratio compared to all other primitive achondrites, consistent with formation in a similar nebula reservoir; therefore, they suggest that brachinites and brachinite-like achondrites be called the brachinite clan.

 According to published studies, several factors indicate that NWA 595 and similar brachinite-like achondrites may not be members of the brachinite group.
 Despite its similarities to the brachinites in chemical composition and Xe-isotopic ratios, the O-isotopic ratios of NWA 595 plot outside of the brachinite field towards the TFL.
 In addition, FeO/MnO ratios of both olivine and clinopyroxene are lower than for typical brachinites and plot outside of the brachinite field.
-Moreover, NWA 595 contains more magnesian olivine, lacks plagioclase (along with ALH 84025 and Eagles Nest), and contains more orthopyroxene than is typically found in brachinites, 10 × the next highest abundance in Hughes 026.
+Moreover, NWA 595 contains more magnesian olivine, lacks plagioclase (along with ALH 84025 and Eagles Nest), and contains an orthopyroxene abundance (1015 vol%) significantly higher than in typical brachinites; notably, this is 10× the next highest abundance, measured for Hughes 026.
 The brachinite-like MIL 090206 has similar abundances of opx and magnesian olivine to NWA 595 (Goodrich et al., 2012).
 Moreover, through studies of highly siderophile element (HSE) abundances, and upon examining the metal-sulfide segregation processes, it was determined by Day et al. (2012) that NWA 595 and similar brachinite-like achondrites were not likely genetically related (i.e. from the same parent body) to brachinites, but rather, originated on similar volatile-rich, oxidized, chondritic precursor asteroids while experiencing similar petrologic processes during their formation history.

 A transmitted light view of a petrographic thin section of NWA 595 can be seen on John Kashuba's page.
 The specimen of NWA 595 shown above is a 0.81 g partial slice.